ericbigpanda/docs.bigpanda.io/_integrations/pingdom.md

 <!-- section-separator -->

 #### Success
-Next time you have Pingdom alerts, you will able to see them in OpsBox.
+Next time you have Pingdom alerts, you will able to see them in the Incidents tab.